Why Love Can Be Important For Healthy Self-Esteem

 Therapy can be incredibly helpful for your self-esteem, and online therapy may be a game changer since you can easily attend sessions from home or any location with an internet connection.
 Cognitive behavioral therapy, for example, is generally designed to identify and re-work negative thought patterns so that you can have more control over your inner narrative.
 Studies have shown that online cognitive behavioral therapy can be just as effective as in-person therapy, and sometimes even more so.

 Online therapy often comes with added benefits.
 For example, it’s usually more cost-effective, especially when you consider potential added costs like taking time off work, transportation, or childcare, which may all be required for in-person sessions.
-Online therapy may also allow you to open up more, as many people have expressed that when they speak to a therapist online as opposed to face-to-face, they tend to feel more comfortable sharing personal, honest details about themselves.
+Online therapy may also allow you to open up more, as many people have expressed that when they speak to a therapist online as opposed to face-to-face, they tend to feel more comfortable discussing personal, honest details about themselves.

 Takeaway